M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Graph operads and graph complexes

 Finally consider $\GC_n^{\geq 3}$.
 We still need to show that we can omit the tadpoles.
 One can set up a spectral sequence coming from the filtration according to the number of tadpole vertices of valence three.
 The first differential hence produces such a vertex, see Figure \ref{fig:tadpolediff}.
 Similar arguments as for $\GC_n^1$ then show that the cohomology is given by the tadpole-free graphs.
 This proves the proposition.

 \end{proof}

 The complexes $\GC_n$ are Kontsevich's (cohomological) graph complexes, see \cite{K4,K5,K3}.
-We note that the $\GC_n$ for various even $n$ are isomorphic, up to some shifting of degrees, as are those for various odd $n$.
-However, there is no map to our knowledge relating the cohomology of the even $n$ to that of the odd $n$ complexes.
+We note that the complexes $\GC_n$ for even $n$ are isomorphic, if one reduces the $\mathbb{Z}$ grading to a $\mathbb{Z}_2$ grading.
+The same holds true for the complexes $\GC_n$ for odd $n$.
+However, we do not know a way of relating the cohomology of the even $n$ to that of the odd $n$ complexes.

-\begin{rem} As probably\footnote{He announced a proof that probably contains this fact.} noted by M. Kontsevich \cite{K3}, and proven by Conant et al. \cite{conant_cut_2005}, the subcomplex of $\GC_n$ given by 1-vertex irreducible graphs is quasi-isomorphic to $\GC_n$.
-We give a short sketch of a different proof in Appendix \ref{sec:onevi}. \end{rem}
+\begin{rem} As noted by Conant et al. \cite{conant_cut_2005}, the subcomplex of $\GC_n$ spanned by 1-vertex irreducible graphs is quasi-isomorphic to $\GC_n$.
+We give a short sketch of a proof in Appendix \ref{sec:onevi}. \end{rem}

-Often in the literature, tadpoles are excluded from the graph complex from the start.
-We will have use for the tadpole-free version of the graph complex later and introduce the following notation: For $n$ even, $\Gra_n$ is the suboperad of $\Gra_n^-$ spanned by tadpole-free graphs, while $\Gra_n^\whl=\Gra_n^-$ is the full operad.
-For $n$ odd, $\Gra_n=\Gra_n^\whl$ is simply $\Gra_n^+$.
-(There are no tadpoles by symmetry reasons anyways.)
-In general, whenever we draw a symbol ``${}^\whl$'' beneath some graph space, it means that tadpoles are allowed.